StefanNede/KEGS_HACK2022/README.md

 	- Regen of 0 seconds (can spam)

-- Snow sword
+- Candy Cane Sword

 	- Do 40 damage

 	- Regen of 0 seconds (can spam)

-- Snow gun
+- Snow Gun

 	- Do 50 damage

 	- Regen of 0.25 seconds

-- Bauble grenades
+- Bauble Grenades

 	- Do 100 damage

 	- Regen of 1 second

-- Rudolph's nose
+- Rudolph's Nose

 	- Stuns everyone on the map